 The Committee focuses on formulation and Review of CSR policy indicating activities tobe undertaken by the Company; recommendation of the amount of expenditure to be incurredon CSR activities and monitoring and implementing this policy from time to time.

-During the year under review the Company was not required to spend on CSR activitieson account of the losses incurred by the Company in the three preceding financial years.However as a part of societal action the Company has spent on CSR activities during the year underreview.
+During the year under review the Company was not required to spend on CSR activitieson account of the losses incurred by the Company in the three preceding financial years.However as a part of societal responsibility the Company has spent on CSR activitiesduring the year under review.

 Risk Management Committee